f0i/btcgiftcards/README.md

 - Show tips on what to do with the ckBTC
 - Add redeem by code (without email verification)
 - Custom domain
+- Lock submit buttons if requests are pending
+- Use react query mutations for update calls